Understand how configuration and installation affect performance

-Speed zones encourage safe driving, but they can be difficult and expensive to enforce on a large scale.
-In areas where speeding carries heightened risk, physical features can be used to impose speed reduction.
-Speed humps and speed bumps are widely used because of their ease of installation and low cost.
+To counter the problem of speeding, municipalities can choose from a number of traffic calming tools to encourage safe driving.
+Speed limits, speed bumps, speed humps, roundabouts, and signs are among the strategies used to slow drivers down and increase driver awareness.
+Although speed zones also encourage safe driving, they can be difficult and expensive to enforce on a larger scale.
+In areas where speeding carries heightened risk, vertical deflections will impose speed reduction.
+Speed humps and speed bumps are examples of these vertical deflections, and are widely used because of their ease of installation and low cost.

 There is potential for speed humps to damage the undercarriage of vehicles, particularly if the vehicles are lowered.
 There are several methods that urban planners can use to mitigate any potential damage:

-Drivers who are unable to see or anticipate speed humps can be at risk if they speed over the humps.
+- Visibility: Drivers who are unable to see or anticipate speed humps can be at risk if they speed over the humps.
 Signage, paint, and reflective strips can all be used to increase speed hump visibility.

-Speed humps can be installed in a staggered formation between opposing lanes.
+- Offset installation Speed humps can be installed in a staggered formation between opposing lanes.
 During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to effectively slalom around each hump.

 The California Subcommittee of the California Traffic Control Devices Committee developed the following equation to determine optimal spacing between speed humps: